 The Short Version

 The second free, local-first cooking utility: you enter the protein, weight, and target dinner time, and it outputs the entire backward schedule — preheat, in, out, rest, serve.
-The honest part of this post is why modeling cooking time accurately is four separate engineering problems, not one multiplication.
+The honest part of this post is why modeling cooking time accurately is five separate engineering problems, not one multiplication.

 The Second Tool in the Kit